RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: RAGCap-Bench

 \subsection{Dataset Construction}

 There are four MCQ task types: \textit{\textbf{Planning}}, \textit{\textbf{Evidence Extraction}}, \textit{\textbf{Grounded Reasoning}} and \textit{\textbf{Noise Robustness}}.
 The two main MCQs generation strategies include 1) Vanilla Generation; 2) Error-Guided Generation.
 The former involves directly extracting and reformatting relevant information from execution logs, framing it as MCQs to evaluate the corresponding model capabilities.
 The latter involves dedicated error-guided prompts to instruct the LLMs to generate high-quality and challenging MCQs.
-We mainly use GPT-4o~\cite{hurst2024gpt}, Qwen-Plus~\cite{yang2025qwen3} and DeepSeeek-V3~\cite{liu2024deepseek} for our dataset construction.
+We mainly use GPT-4o~\cite{hurst2024gpt}, Qwen-Plus~\cite{yang2025qwen3} and DeepSeek-V3~\cite{liu2024deepseek} for our dataset construction.
 Below shows how the MCQs of each type are constructed:

-\textit{\textbf{Planning}}: As shown in Figure~\ref{fig:data_construction}, planning capability is essential at two key stages within agentic RAG systems.
-The first occurs when the LLM receives the initial query and begins interpreting it.
-Based on its understanding of the user’s intent, the model formulates a strategic plan to guide the question-answering process.
-The second stage arises after the LLM has retrieved search results and conducted some reasoning.
-At this point, the model must assess what aspects of the query have already been addressed, identify remaining gaps, and dynamically adjust its plan based on the newly acquired information.
-Depending on the nature of the question and the current information the LLM has gathered, the LLMs might need convergent and divergent planning abilities at any stage.
-The converging planning ability refers to the ability to narrow down the search space, advancing the reasoning process efficiently.
-In contrast, divergent planning entails broadening the search space to enhance the diversity and coverage of retrieved information, ensuring that important aspects are not overlooked.
-In Appendix B, we show the typical use cases of convergent and divergent planning abilities for different types of queries.
+\textit{\textbf{Planning}}: As shown in Figure~\ref{fig:data_construction}, planning capability is crucial at two stages of an agentic RAG workflow.
+First, upon receiving the initial query, the LLM interprets the user’s intent and formulates a strategic plan to guide retrieval and reasoning.
+Second, after retrieving evidence and performing initial reasoning, the model reassesses its progress, identifies remaining gaps, and updates its plan based on newly acquired information.
+Across these stages, the model must employ both convergent and divergent planning depending on the question and the information gathered so far.
+Convergent planning refers to the ability to narrow the search space and advance the reasoning process efficiently.
+In contrast, divergent planning involves broadening the search space to increase the diversity and coverage of retrieved information, ensuring that important aspects are not overlooked.
+In Appendix~\ref{appendix:planning}, we show the typical use cases of convergent and divergent planning for different types of queries.